Ilan Ramon: Biography

-Born in Ramat Gan, Israel, to Tonya (1929–2003) and Eliezer Wolfferman (1923–2006), a family of Ashkenazi Jewish descent, he grew up in Beersheba.
+Born in Ramat Gan, Israel, to Tonya (1929–2003) and Eliezer Wolfferman (1923–2006), a family of Ashkenazi Jewish descent, Ramon grew up in Beersheba.
 His father was from Germany, and his family fled Nazi persecution in 1935.
 His mother and grandmother were from Poland, and were Holocaust survivors, having been in Auschwitz.
 They emigrated to Israel in 1949.
-His first name, Ilan, means "tree" in Hebrew.
-Ilan Hebraizied his surname from Wolfferman to Ramon, a more "Israeli (Sabra)" name, when he joined the Israeli Air Force (IAF).
+Ramon's first name, Ilan, means "tree" in Hebrew.
+Ramon Hebraizied his surname from Wolfferman to Ramon, a more "Israeli (Sabra)" name, when he joined the Israeli Air Force (IAF).
 This was customary and expected of IAF pilots, as well as among IDF senior officers at the time.

 Ramon graduated from high school in 1972.
 In 1987, he graduated with a B.Sc. degree in electronics and computer engineering from Tel Aviv University.

 Air Force career

-Ilan Ramon was a Colonel (Aluf Mishne) and a fighter pilot in the Israeli Air Force, with thousands of hours of flying experience.
-He began the fighter pilot's course at the Israeli Air Force Flight Academy in 1972 but was forced to suspend his studies after breaking his hand.
-He served in an electronic warfare unit in the Sinai during the Yom Kippur War, and afterwards returned to the flight academy.
+Ramon was a Colonel (Aluf Mishne) and a fighter pilot in the Israeli Air Force, with thousands of hours of flying experience.
+He began the fighter pilot's course at the Israeli Air Force Flight Academy in 1972, but was forced to suspend his studies after breaking his hand.
+Ramon served in an electronic warfare unit in the Sinai during the Yom Kippur War, and afterwards, returned to the flight academy.
 He graduated from the fighter pilots' course in 1974.
-From 1974 to 1976 he participated in A-4 Skyhawk Basic Training and Operations.
-From 1976 to 1980 he participated in training and operations for the Mirage IIIC.
-In 1980, as one of the IAF's establishment team of the first F-16 Squadron in Israel, he attended the F-16 Training Course at Hill Air Force Base, Utah.
+From 1974 to 1976, Ramon participated in A-4 Skyhawk Basic Training and Operations.
+From 1976 to 1980, he participated in training and operations for the Mirage IIIC.
+In 1980, as one of the IAF's establishment team of the first F-16 Squadron in Israel, Ramon attended the F-16 Training Course at Hill Air Force Base, Utah.
 From 1981 to 1983, he served as the Deputy Squadron Commander B, F-16 Squadron.

-In 1981 he was the youngest pilot taking part in Operation Opera, Israel's strike against Iraq's unfinished Osiraq nuclear reactor.
+In 1981, Ramon was the youngest pilot taking part in Operation Opera, Israel's strike against Iraq's unfinished Osiraq nuclear reactor.
 The facility was destroyed, killing ten Iraqi soldiers and one French researcher.
-He participated in the 1982 Lebanon War.
+Ramon also participated in the 1982 Lebanon War.

-After attending the Tel Aviv University, he served as Deputy Squadron Commander A, 119 Squadron, flying the F-4 Phantom (1988–1990).
-During 1990, he attended the Squadron Commanders Course and between 1990 and 1992, commanded 117 Squadron, flying the F-16.
-From 1992 to 1994, he was head of the Aircraft Branch in the Operations Requirement Department.
+After attending the Tel Aviv University, Ramon served as Deputy Squadron Commander A, 119 Squadron, flying the F-4 Phantom (1988–1990).
+In 1990, he attended the Squadron Commanders Course and between 1990 and 1992, commanded 117 Squadron, flying the F-16.
+From 1992 to 1994, Ramon was head of the Aircraft Branch in the Operations Requirement Department.
 In 1994, he was promoted to the rank of colonel and assigned as head of the Department of Operational Requirement for Weapon Development and Acquisition.
-He stayed at this post until 1998.
+Ramon stayed at this post until 1998.

 Ramon accumulated over 3,000 flight hours on the A-4, Mirage IIIC, and F-4, and over 1,000 flight hours on the F-16.